 ULI Toronto presents Electric Cities, a podcast about land development and planning across the Toronto region.
-Hosted by Jeremy Warson, the podcast features conversations with leaders and experts from a wide range of disciplines.
-With Seasons 1, 2 and 3 now complete, there are plenty of interesting topics to choose from, such as trends in the condo, retail and office markets; stories of Toronto’s success as a rapidly emerging global city and discussions on housing affordability, municipal governance and transit oriented development to name just a few.
+Hosted by Jeremy Warson, the podcast features conversations with the industry’s most prominent leaders.
+With Seasons 1-3 now complete and Season 4 underway, there are plenty of interesting topics to choose from, such as trends in the condo, retail and office markets; stories of Toronto’s success as a rapidly emerging global city and discussions on housing affordability, municipal governance and transit oriented development, to name just a few.